PPE Requirements for Construction Sites in Canada

 A safety coordinator at a mid-size GC in Vancouver is putting together a PPE matrix for her company.
 She knows the basics: hard hats, safety glasses, steel toes.
 But when she starts listing the actual types of PPE needed across all their project types (high-rise, residential, industrial), the list gets long fast.
 Cut-resistant gloves versus chemical-resistant gloves.
 Type 1 versus Type 2 hard hats.
 N95 versus P100 versus supplied-air respirators.
 Nobody handed her a cheat sheet.

 This is that cheat sheet.
 A head-to-toe breakdown of every type of personal protective equipment used on Canadian construction sites, with the CSA standards that apply, the hazards each type addresses, and the selection criteria that matter.
-If you are building a safety program or updating your PPE matrix, bookmark this page.
+If you are building a safety program or updating your PPE matrix, SE-AI can check your current PPE records against CSA standards and flag what is missing.

 Protective headwear is the most visible piece of PPE on any construction site, and the one most people take for granted.
 In Canada, hard hats must meet CSA Z94.1 (Industrial Protective Headwear).